ahmedalhulaibi/ahmedalhulaibi/index.md

 I am a software developer based out of Toronto, Canada.

-I'm currently working at the Bank of Nova Scotia as a developer supporting legacy COBOL systems, in addition to Java systems.
+I'm currently working at the Bank of Nova Scotia as a developer supporting legacy COBOL and Java systems.

-My current project is enabling DevOps on the IBM Z/OS mainframe, defining and building a mainframe CI/CD pipeline in addition to identifying and testing tools for mainframe DevOps.
-I'm also developing Bash and Perl scripts to automate and ease the on-boarding process for our application development and support groups.
-The majority of our developers are not familiar with Unix or CLI so I am quite excited to see our teams take the plunge.
+My current project is enabling DevOps on the IBM Z/OS mainframe, defining and building a mainframe CI/CD pipeline.
+I'm also developing Bash and Perl scripts to automate and ease the on-boarding process for our development teams.
+The majority of our developers are not familiar with Unix or CLI so I am quite excited to see our teams take the plunge!

 ## [Projects (click here)]({{site.baseurl}}{% link projects.md %})

 ## Languages
-Day-to-day I use many languages to get the job done depending on the platform or problem.
+Day-to-day I use many languages both at work and at home.
-##### Actively using:
-- Javascript (Node.js)
-- Go
-- C#
 - Java
 - SQL
 - SAS